 Following the events of Black Friday in April of 2011, the online poker environment in the US has changed dramatically.
 All major operators were forced to leave the market, leaving players with very limited options in the form of smaller, unregulated, and questionable international sites.

-As bad these events were for online poker, they did serve as the much-needed push for the regulation.
-Regulating online poker on the federal level was not really a possibility, but individual states could pass their individual bills.
+As bad as these events were for online poker, they did serve as the much-needed push for regulation.
+Regulating online poker on the federal level was not really a possibility, but individual states could pass individual bills.

 It all started with Nevada in 2012.
 Being the gambling hub of the US, it was hardly a surprise this was the first state to have regulated online poker.
 However, PokerStars US would have to wait for a few more years as Nevada’s gambling bill included what is known as the “bad actors” clause.

 In short, this meant that any operator that continued catering to US players after the passage of the infamous UIGEA (in October of 2006) could not apply for a license.
 PokerStars, as you might know, was one of these sites, as they only left the US after Black Friday.

 Delaware was the second state to pass the iGaming bill, only days after Nevada.
 Delaware did not include the bad actor’s clause in the law text, so there were no obstacles for PokerStars to try and apply for a gaming license.
 The operator did exactly that when the state lottery invited interested operators to apply in 2013.

 However, the room failed to acquire the license in the end as the Delaware Lottery decided to go with 888 and Scientific Games.
 So, PokerStars turned its sights to the only other regulated state at the time.